craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

  - As a Bonus Action, spend a Blood Token to cast *charm person* or *charm monster*.
 Your Charisma is your spellcasting Ability for this spell.
  - As a Bonus Action or a Reaction, spend a Blood Token.
 When you do, you gain +3 to Ability Checks, Saving Throws, and Attack Rolls made with your Strength, Dexterity, or Constitution Modifiers until the beginning of your next turn.

-When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Vampiric Progression.
-Then, if they have twelve or more Vampiric Progression, their symptoms progress to Stage Three and their Vampiric Progression is reduced to 0.
+When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Bestial Progression.
+Then, if they have twelve or more Bestial Progression, their symptoms progress to Stage Three and their Bestial Progression is reduced to 0.

 #### Stage Three
 At Stage Three, the diseased creature - colloquially known as a Dhampir - experiences little to no connection to the person they once were as their power and desires grow beyond humane.
 The Dhampir experiences the following, in addition to above unless otherwise stated;